Alumni

 Mozhgan Kabiri Chimeh

-Dr Mozhgan Kabiri Chimeh is a GPU developer advocate at NVIDIA helping to bring GPU and HPC to growing user community in Europe and around the world.
+Dr Mozhgan Kabiri Chimeh left the RSE Sheffiled team in 2020 to become a GPU developer advocate at NVIDIA, helping to bring GPU and HPC to growing user community in Europe and around the world.
 She is a community builder with a passion for open source software and is actively involved in the HPC and RSE communities.
 As a Software Sustainability Institute fellow, and Research Software Engineer (RSE) advocate, she is actively promoting reproducible and sustainable software, use of HPC and particularly GPUs through training, seminars, research software consultancy and outreach.

 Prior to joining Nvidia, Mozhgan was a Research Software Engineer in Massive Scale Complex Systems Simulation with Accelerated Computing at the University of Sheffield, UK.
 She worked in the area of complex system modelling using emerging high-performance parallel architectures.